Dhanush006/proxy-mind/thoughtstream/day_01.md

 ## 🧭 Next Steps

-- Create `proxymind-learnings` repo to hold this journal
+- Create `thoughtstream` folder to hold this journal
-- Begin ingestion from this folder into the RAG system (`docs/thoughtstream`)
+- Begin ingestion from this folder into the RAG system (`thoughtstream`)
 - Add tool discovery config (`tool_registry.yaml`)
 - Scaffold a basic FastAPI MCP server (optional but helpful)